2021 West Sulawesi earthquake: Casualties

-When the quake struck, dozens of people were buried under debris, most of whom were inside their homes, as the earthquake struck at night, when most people were asleep; over 700 people were injured.
+Dozens of people were buried under debris, most of whom were inside their homes.
+The earthquake struck at night, when most people were asleep.
 Four bodies were found in the immediate aftermath.
 More than 2,000 people where then evacuated to evacuation centers and to Majene's Stadium and Mamuju's Governor's Office.
-Thirty-eight more bodies were later found by search and rescue personnel on the same day.
+Thirty-eight additional bodies were found by search and rescue personnel later in the day.
 Most of the victims were residents from the provincial capital, Mamuju and some in Majene.
 Two people were killed at section of Mamuju's Mitra Manakarra Hospital after it collapsed.

-On 17 January 2021, the death toll rose to 56 and the number of injured to 826.
-189 people in Mamuju Regency were severely injured and at least 637 people were slightly injured.
+On 17 January 2021, the death toll rose to 56.
+The number of injured was at 826; 189 people in Mamuju Regency were severely injured and at least 637 people were slightly injured.
 Some severely injured survivors were flown to Makassar for further treatment.

-On 19 January 2021, several more people were found dead under the rubble of collapsed houses and buildings, and others died of their wounds in hospital, bringing the death toll to 90, while the number of wounded rose to 932.
-As of 18 January, nearly 20,000 people had been displaced by the earthquake.
+On 19 January 2021, additional bodies were recovered from collapsed houses and buildings; others died of their wounds in hospital, bringing the death toll to 90.
+The number of injured rose to 932.
+Nearly 20,000 people were displaced.

-As of 25 January, the death toll reached 105, with a further 3 people missing.
-A total of 3,368 people were also reported injured, including 426 people with serious injuries and 240 with moderate injuries.
+As of 25 January, the death toll reached 105 and three people were missing.
+A total of 6,489 people were also reported injured, including 426 people with serious injuries and 240 with moderate injuries.

-On December 22, the Suada Mamuju Mosque which was seriously damaged, collapsed, killing one worker and burying another.
+On 22 December, the Suada Mamuju Mosque which was seriously damaged, collapsed, killing one worker and burying another.
 The structure was about to be demolished when materials fell on the two workers.